facelessuser/label-bot/README.md

 ## Which Configuration Gets Used?

-Sync commands, which occur on push and via `@bot sync labels` are always run using the configuration file on `master`.
+[Sync](#sync) commands, which occur on pushes to master and via `@bot sync labels` commands in pull request and issues, are always run using the configuration file on `master`.

 For issues, the configuration on master gets used as there is no configuration associated with an issue.

 For pull requests, the configuration file in the pull gets used except when issuing a [sync](#sync) command.
-When issuing the `@bot sync labels` command from a comment in a pull request, the configuration in master will only be used.

 All commands issued in the body of a pull request, issue, or comment in an issue or pull request are restricted to owners and collaborators.